Respect for the environment is a core value for us. It’s non-negotiable.

 Land clearing is a necessary part of our development and operational activities.
 We aim to minimise our impacts on the landscape, ecosystems and heritage values.
 We undertake baseline studies and surveys to identify land values.

-Where impacts to biodiversity values cannot be avoided or mitigated, we relocate species and/or implement biodiversity offset projects offsetting measures in accordance with management plans developed with expert input.
+Where impacts to biodiversity values are unavoidable cannot be avoided or mitigated, we relocate species and/or implement biodiversity offset projects offsetting measures in accordance with management plans developed with expert input.
 Where cultural or historical heritage values are identified, we engage with local community representatives to determine the most appropriate management actions.

 Our Focus on Biodiversity

 In accordance with the conditions of our resource consent and access arrangements, we fund programmes on the Denniston Plateau and the Heaphy catchment area to manage biodiversity values and threats.

 Our Denniston programme focuses on biodiversity threat management.
 This includes pest plant management, weed control, pest control and the monitoring of native animals, birds and plant species.

 And our Heaphy programme covers a wide range of biodiversity management, including:

 - pest management and result monitoring.

 We are conscious of the increasing concerns of our local stakeholders and other local water users regarding ongoing availability of water, security of access and the potential for impacts on water supply.
 Nationally mining is a small water user but at a catchment scale, can be one of the largest.

 We aim to continuously improve our management of water to achieve positive environmental, social and production outcomes.